sandboxcoder/UE5_3rdPerson/README.md

 # About

 Base 3rd person template project using Unreal Engine 5.
+Currently, I did not submit all the asset files since those are just the default template files.
+May consider GitLFS or something later idk